Club: – | Opening: 1938 | Capacity: 34,263 seats

 Stade Chaban-Delmas, until 2000 known as Parc Lescure, was built in the 1930s, though football had already been played at the site from as early as 1912.

-Parc Lescure officially opened on the 12th of June 1938.
+Parc Lescure officially opened on 12 June 1938.
 The first match was the World Cup quarter-final between Brazil and Czechoslovakia (1-1).
 Later on in the tournament the stadium would also host the match for third place between Brazil and Sweden (4-2).

 Parc Lescure remained largely unchanged in the next fifty years.
 In 1985, it set its record attendance when 40,200 people visited a match between Girondins and Juventus.